vanhoangkha/Networking-fundamentals/Day55_Virtualizations_and_Cloud_Part1.md

 - ON-DEMAND SELF-SERVICE
     - The CUSTOMER is able to use the SERVICE (or stop the SERVICE) freely (via a web portal) without direct communication to the SERVICE PROVIDER

-- BROAD NETWORK ACCESS
+- BROAD Mạng Access
-    - The SERVICE is available through standard NETWORK connections (ie: the Internet or PRIVATE WAN) and can be access through many kinds of DEVICES
+    - The SERVICE is available through standard Mạng connections (ie: the Internet or PRIVATE WAN) and can be Access through many kinds of DEVICES
 - RESOURCE POOLING
-    - A POOL of RESOURCES is provided by the SERVICE PROVIDER and when a CUSTOMER requests a SERVICE (for example creates a new VM), the RESOURCES to fulfill that request are allocated from the shared POOL
+    - A POOL of RESOURCES is provided by the SERVICE PROVIDER and when a CUSTOMER requests a SERVICE (Ví dụ creates a new VM), the RESOURCES to fulfill that request are allocated from the shared POOL
 - RAPID ELASTICITY
-    - CUSTOMERS can quickly expand the SERVICE they use in the CLOUD (for example: add new VMs, expand STORAGE, etc) from a POOL of RESOURCES that appear to be infinite.
+    - CUSTOMERS can quickly expand the SERVICE they use in the CLOUD (Ví dụ: add new VMs, expand STORAGE, etc) from a POOL of RESOURCES that appear to be infinite.
 Likewise, they can quickly reduce their SERVICES when not needed
 - MEASURED SERVICE
     - The CLOUD SERVICE PROVIDER measures the CUSTOMER’s usage of CLOUD RESOURCES and the CUSTOMER can measure their own use as well.
-CUSTOMERS are charged based on usage (for example: X Dollars per Gigabyte of STORAGE per day)
+CUSTOMERS are charged based on usage (Ví dụ: X Dollars per Gigabyte of STORAGE per day)

 ---